owncloud/ocis/docs/ocis/development/testing.md

 ## Running ENV config tests (@env-config)

 Test suites tagged with `@env-config` are used to test the environment variables that are used to configure oCIS.
-These tests are special tests that require oCIS server to be run using [ociswrapper](https://github.com/owncloud/ocis/blob/master/tests/ociswrapper/README.md).
+These tests are special tests that require the oCIS server to be run using [ociswrapper](https://github.com/owncloud/ocis/blob/master/tests/ociswrapper/README.md).

 ### Run oCIS with ociswrapper